 Wrapping Up – Android OS for PC

 You may find a lot of Android distros available for PC.
-But, only a few of them (the ones mentioned in the article) does the trick being the most tried and tested methods to get Android OS for PC.
+But, only a few of them (the ones mentioned in the article) does the trick being the most tried and tested methods to get Android operating system for PC.
 If you are someone who does not like handling an ISO file with a virtual machine setup, Bluestacks or Samsung Dex is the way to go.
 If you are alright using virtual machine setups, you can try either Android x86 project (recommended) or the Pheonix OS.

 Let us know your thoughts on how to improve Android as a desktop environment, the best methods you follow, and some interesting Android desktop OSs which we didn’t know about in the comments below.